panostrian/A2Z_Assignment_final/README.md

 # LibraryBooks_A2Z_project

+## Project Overview

-The final assignment I made for an e-Learning 6month programme, called "Programming with Java: A to Z", at the Economic University of Athens (ΟΠΑ) , worth 10 ECTS points, and for which I succefully passed with full grade and gained a certificate.
+This repository contains the final assignment I completed for the six-month e-Learning program, "Programming with Java: A to Z", offered by the Economic University of Athens (ΟΠΑ).
+The course was worth 10 ECTS points.
+I successfully passed with full grades and earned a certificate.

+## About the Application

-It is a JDBC porgramme , which connects to a very simple and small SQL database I made (not included here).
+This project features a Java-based JDBC application that interfaces with a simple and small SQL database I created.
+The application is designed to manage book records within libraries.

-It registers books into libraries.
+### Database Setup

+- **Location**: The database file is located at `LibraryBooks_A2Z_project/src/database`.
+- **Usage**: To establish a connection, open the database file in MySQL.

+## Features

+- **Book Registration**: Register books into various libraries using a JDBC connection to manipulate and query the database.